 10. Flight attendant

 7. Meter reader

 And the worst job in America:

 What?!
 I spent 15 years as a freelance reporter and columnist for a newspaper company (three papers).
 There was always something brand new to report or comment upon, and I absolutely loved it!.
 (I would have thought number 1 would have been a proctologist, sewer worker or the highway worker who spends the day scooping up road kill.)

 Okay, so the top ten jobs have some negatives: Rude, drunken passengers.
 Nasty weather and vicious dogs.
 The paparazzi.
 Separation from family.
 And, of course, being shot at (That would be a deal-breaker for me!).
 But CareerCast noted that newspaper reporters may have the worst job ever “but most still love what they do.
 They don’t care.
 They got into the business for a reason.”

 I was encouraged, though, by another report at myplan.com: Top 300 Careers With The Highest Job Satisfaction Ratings.
-(Singers top the list with a 91.7 percent job satisfaction.)
+I scored much better!

-I was also encouraged to learn that even though Editors rank 145 with 55.4 percent satisfaction, that’s well above Surgeons who ranked 263 with only 45 percent satisfaction.
+I was encouraged though to learn that even though Editors rank 145 with 55.4 percent satisfaction, that’s well above Surgeons who ranked 263 with only 45 percent satisfaction.

 It appears that rather than salary and prestige (a surgeon at 263 makes a thousand times more than a college professor at number 5), job satisfaction is much more important.
 So, here’s my point—actually three.